Mehdi-Rh/Mehdi_Rahal/README.md

 In this notebook, an A/B test is runned by an e-commerce website, the goal is to know if the company should implement the new page , keep the old page or run the expriment longer to make their decision

 ### Datasets
 We have two datasets for this project: ab_data and countries
 ab_data: comports 294478 rows with 5 features ( user_id, timestamp, group, landing_page, and converted)
 countries: user_id, country

 ### In this notebook the study is done on three parts:

-Part I: for statistical exploration
+<br> Part I: for statistical exploration
-Part II: A/B Test
+<br> Part II: A/B Test
-Part III: A regression approach
+<br> Part III: A regression approach

 ### Summary of findings
 pval>0.05, zscore<1.64
 nb: 1.64 is the critical value for  a=0.05
 conclusion: we fail to reject the nul hypothesis, so the company should keep should keep the old page.